-This question is directed at the means of collection from the sources listed in question 1.2.
+These questions are related to privacy controls DI-1, Data Quality, and IP-1, Consent.
+1.3a This question is directed at the means of collection from the sources listed in question 1.2.
 Information may be collected directly from an individual, received via electronic transmission from another system, or created by the system itself.
-Specifically, is information collected through technologies or other technology used in the storage or transmission of information in identifiable form?
+Specifically, is information collected through technologies or other technologies used in the storage or transmission of information in identifiable form?